Last updated on June 6th, 2021

 If you are afraid of investing with a robo-advisor, I would suggest to research a bit more on the company first.
 This will give you more confidence that your funds will be safe when you invest them.

-To be on the safer side, you may want to invest in a robo-advisory platform that is offered by banks or brokers.
+To be on the safe side, you may want to invest in a robo-advisory platform that is offered by banks or brokers.
 These platforms are generally safer as robo-advisory is not their sole source of revenue.

-As such, the chances of banks and brokers closing down are extremely low.
+As such, the chances of banks and brokers closing are extremely low.
 However, this comes with a price as the fees that they charge are usually higher.

 In the end, you will have to find the balance between risk and reward to see which robo-advisor is right for you!